-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-n % Total first-time, first-year (freshman) men who applied 1126 62.4% Total first-time, first-year (freshman) women who applied 679 37.6% Total first-time, first-year (freshman) who applied 1805 100.0% Total first-time, first-year (freshman) men who were admitted 563 66.8% Total first-time, first-year (freshman) women who were admitted 280 33.2% Total first-time, first-year (freshman) who were admitted 843 100.0% Total full-time, first-time, first-year (freshman) men who enrolled 375 96.9% Total part-time, first-time, first-year (freshman) men who enrolled 12 3.1% Total first-time, first-year (freshman) men who enrolled 387 100.0% Total full-time, first-time, first-year (freshman) women who enrolled 91 88.3% Total part-time, first-time, first-year (freshman) women who enrolled 12 11.7% Total first-time, first-year (freshman) women who enrolled 103 100.0% Total first-time, first-year (freshman) who enrolled 490 1
+First-time, first-year students who applied N % Total first-time, first-year men 1265 60.93% Total first-time, first-year women 811 39.07% Total first-time, first-year students 2076 100.00%

+First-time, first-year students who were admitted N % Total first-time, first-year men 672 66.40% Total first-time, first-year women 340 33.60% Total first-time, first-year students 1012 100.00%

+First-time, first-year men who were enrolled N % Total full-time first-time, first-year men 404 92.87% Total part-time first-time, first-year men 31 7.13% Total first-time, first-year men 435 100.00%

+First-time, first-year women who were enrolled N % Total full-time first-time, first-year women 116 85.93% Total part-time first-time, first-year women 19 14.07% Total first-time, first-year women 135 100.00%

+Total first-time, first-year who were enrolled: 570